Bira/octopus-carnival/_drafts/wir-mm-4e-dracolich.md

 the Blackfire Dracolich has, and a few things more.
 Its necrotic resistance is 40, which I think is the highest resistance I've seen anywhere so far (not counting complete immunities).
-It's "final boss" material for a campaign that only reaches the mid-epics, and could be an exarch or lieutenant for an undeath-focused final boss like Orcus.
+It's "final boss" material for a campaign that reaches the mid-epics, and could be an exarch or lieutenant for an undeath-focused final boss like Orcus.

 This top-end variation has all of the Blackfire Dracolich's attacks, plus